Bramcals/MLOps-in-a-day-Tutorial-Guide/README.md

     a.
 Scope Level: `Subscription`

-    b.
-A pop up show should appear to log in such that your resource group is accessible.

     >**Note**: If you are unable to select your **Resource group**, do the following steps:

     - Quit the `Service connection` dialog